 But then make sure you provide them with plenty of opportunities to exercise their faith.
 If you pray with people at church for the sick, make sure you find your children and include them in what you are doing.
 If you go outside the church and visit sick people, or visit the hospital, take your children with you.
 Mentor them in praying for the sick the way we see it in the Bible.
 Make it a normal way of life, and you will be surprised at what happens.
 You will see for yourself kids who heal the sick.

 We have a chapter full of stories in my book, “Redefining Children’s Ministry in the 21st Century“.
 Also another great book of healing stories is in “Children and the Supernatural” by Jennifer Toledo.
-Check out our healing curriculums, manuals, and CD teachings for kids in our Resource Center by clicking here.
+Check out our healing curriculums, manuals, and CD teachings.

 Please comment here and share with us the wonderful testimonies of what has happened when your children have prayed for the sick.